fchavonet/python-training_exercises/README.md

 ## ♥️ <span id="thanks">Thanks</span>

-A big thank you to my friends Pierre and Yoann for taking time out of their busy schedules to give me their feedback.
+- A big thank you to my friends Pierre and Yoann for taking time out of their busy schedules to give me their feedback about this project.

 ## 👷 <span id="authors">Authors</span>